Role of overparametrization in quantum approximate optimization: Introduction

-While variational quantum algorithms (VQAs) have shown immense promise in addressing problems of practical significance \cite{farhi2014quantum, peruzzo2014variational, schuld2019quantum, bravo2023variational, adhikary2020supervised, adhikary2021entanglement}, determining the minimal resources required to solve a specific problem remains a challenge.
-In the context of VQAs these resources are typically quantified by the number of required parameterized gates.
-A similar question has been explored in the context of classical neural networks (CNNs), where the resources are typically quantified by the number of model parameters.
-It has been shown that overparametrized models --- models with more parameters than needed to represent the training data --- may partially address this issue by finding solutions that can reduce both training and generalization errors \cite{belkin_overparam, allen2019learning}.
-Motivated by the similarities that the VQAs and CNNs share, the impact of overparametrization on VQAs has been investigated, with promising results.
-It has been shown to improve the success probability and convergence rate \cite{larocca2023theory} of VQE, help in avoiding spin-glass-like cost landscapes \cite{bukov2018reinforcement, rabitz2004quantum} and assist in mitigating the effect of noise \cite{fontana2021evaluating}.
-More strikingly, in connection to the question of required quantum resources, overparametrization was shown to improve the probability of finding solutions to certain problems with specific problem dependent ansatz \cite{larocca2023theory}.
+While variational quantum algorithms (VQAs) have shown immense promise in addressing problems of practical significance \cite{farhi2014quantum, peruzzo2014variational, schuld2019quantum, bravo2023variational, adhikary2020supervised, adhikary2021entanglement}, estimating how the resources scale with respect to the ease of finding a solution remains an open challenge.
+In this regard, overparametrized quantum circuits, which use a number of parameters greater than a given threshold, become promising by allowing for establishing certain convergence guarantees.
+Indeed, it has been shown analytically that for certain types of overparametrized ansatze \cite{you2022convergence} VQE converges to a small error exponentially with the number of gradient descent iterations.
+Moreover, in this regime, despite exponential suppression in the circuit parameter updates, the gradient descent dynamics still converges efficiently to the solution \cite{liu2024laziness, anschuetz2024unified}, avoiding the problem of barren plateaus \cite{larocca2025barren}.
+Overparametrization has also been shown to improve the success probability and convergence rate \cite{larocca2023theory} of VQE, to help in avoiding spin-glass-like cost landscapes \cite{bukov2018reinforcement, rabitz2004quantum} and to assist in mitigating the effect of noise \cite{fontana2021evaluating}.
+Importantly, overparametrization was shown to improve the probability of finding solutions to certain problems with a problem dependent ansatz \cite{larocca2023theory, you2022convergence}.

+Despite showing promise in improving VQA performance, the overparametrization regime often requires circuit depth that exceed the capabilities of NISQ devices \cite{larocca2022diagnosing, larocca2023theory}.
+Moreover, although in certain settings some studies suggest otherwise \cite{Rosa2021BP, liu2024laziness}, such large circuit depths may hinder trainability by inducing barren plateaus.
+Motivated by this, we study if overparametrization is (i) sufficient and (ii) necessary for attaining solutions with a high probability for a given problem and a variational ansatz.

+It is worth noting here, that the notion of overparametrization varies across the literature; under certain definitions existing analytical results do imply sufficiency \cite{you2022convergence, liu2024laziness, anschuetz2024unified} although the aspect of necessity remains underexplored.
+In this work however we follow a different definition of overparametrization \cite{haug2021capacity, larocca2023theory} using the concept of effective quantum dimension (EQD).
+We investigate the relationship between the circuit overparametrization depth and the optimal depth --- depths required to achieve overparametrization (saturate EQD) and to find a solution to a given problem, respectively.